Gabriela Grillo

 Gabriela Grillo (19 August 1952 – 25 February 2024) was a German businesswoman, equestrian and Olympic champion.
 She won a gold medal in team dressage and placed fourth in individual dressage at the 1976 Summer Olympics in Montreal.
 She achieved gold medals with the team at three European championships.

-She also worked as a journalist and book author for riding topics.
-From 1993, she held leading positions in the family business, as CEO and then as member of the supervisory board.
+She also worked as a journalist and book author on riding topics.
+From 1993, she held leading positions in the family business, as CEO and then as a member of the supervisory board.
 She supported the training of young talents.
 She served voluntarily several foundations supporting a hospital in Duisburg, citizens of Duisburg and Mülheim, and the University of Duisburg.